 A Grounding Ritual To Help Air Signs Get Out Of Their Heads

 When thinking about any astrological sign, understanding the element that sign is associated with can lend a lot of insight.
-Take air signs, for example; air is volatile and sporadic, and where earth and water are bound to the Earth in a sense, air signs are, well, up in the air.
+Take air signs, for example; air is volatile and sporadic, and where earth and water are bound to the Earth in a sense, air signs are, well, up in the air and in their heads.

 The power of breathwork.